XKNX/xknxproject/README.md

 * Location information of devices (in which rooms they are)
 * Functions assigned to rooms

+### **New: Device Configuration Parsing**

+The library now includes support for parsing KNX device configuration files (.knxprod) to extract device-specific information:

+* Device name and manufacturer information
+* Parameter types and definitions
+* Individual parameters with names, types, and values
+* Parameter blocks and their hierarchical structure
+* Device channels and their configuration
+* Communication objects and their properties

 Caution: Loading a middle-sized project with this tool takes about 1.5 seconds.
 For bigger projects this might as well be >3s.

 Not all supported languages are included in project / application data.
 If the configured language is not found, the default language will be used - which is manufacturer / product dependent.